MicrosoftDocs/azure-docs/articles/mobile-engagement/mobile-engagement-web-integrate-engagement.md

 ## Customize the URLs used for AJAX calls

-You can customize URLs that the SDK uses.
+You can customize URLs that the Mobile Engagement Web SDK uses.
 For example, to redefine the log URL (the SDK endpoint for logging), you can override the configuration like this:

 	window.azureEngagement = {
 	  ...